Bosch to make silicon carbide chips in electric vehicle range-anxiety play

 Bosch will make the silicon carbide chips at its existing plant in Reutlingen, near its Stuttgart headquarters, executives said at an event to update on progress in building a new, 1 billion euro ($1.1 billion), chip fabrication plant in Dresden.

-The Dresden ‘fab’, Bosch’s largest single investment, will use wafers with a diameter of 300 mm - making it possible to cram more chips onto a single wafer than existing production methods using diameters of 150-200 mm.
+The first production run at the facility in the center of Germany’s high-tech hub known as ‘Silicon Saxony’ is planned for late 2021.
+The ‘fab’ will employ 700 staff.

-The plant - part of the Silicon Saxony hub - is expected to start working in the spring of 2020.
-Dresden is the capital of the state of Saxony.
+It will use silicon wafers with a diameter of 300 mm that make it possible to cram more chips onto a single wafer than existing production methods using diameters of 150-200 mm.

 Privately held Bosch, the leading automotive ‘Tier 1’ supplier, is positioning itself as a supplier of the full range of semiconductor products for the electric, connected and self-driving cars of the future.